Distortion Resilience for Goal-Oriented Semantic Communication: System Model and Fundamentals

-Applying the assumptions~\ref{assumption:L-Lipschitz}, \ref{assumption:mu-convex}, and \ref{assumption:dataset-center}, and lemma~\ref{lemma:joint-distortion-rate}, we have the following theorem on training divergence when using noisy data induced by wireless channel: \begin{theorem} Given $\sigma_\textrm{tot}^2$ is the average distortion on data compared to the global ideal data $\widetilde{x}$ in the dataset $\mathcal{D}$, the learning error bounds of the distorted data on the hypothesis $h_\theta$ after $N$ training rounds is demonstrated as follows:
+Applying Assumptions~\ref{assumption:L-Lipschitz}, \ref{assumption:mu-convex}, and \ref{assumption:dataset-center}, and Lemma~\ref{lemma:joint-distortion-rate}, we can establish the theorem regarding AI training divergence when the data is distorted due to the wireless SemCom system. \begin{theorem}[Model training degradation evaluation] Considering $\sigma_\textrm{tot}^2$ as the average data distortion to the global ideal data $\widetilde{x}$ in the dataset $\mathcal{D}$, the learning error bound of the distorted data on the hypothesis $h_\theta$ after $N$ training rounds is demonstrated as follows: